c0lrm3r/cse15l-lab-reports/labs/lab7_report.md

 With that, we have completed our assigned tasks, and another day of grueling CS work has passed.
 Is this really worth a six-figure salary?
 Probably.
 Anyways, after a few attempts, I was able to get this entire process down to under 30 seconds (27.721 seconds, but who's counting?).
 There are probably tricks to go faster, however I would like to refer to this quote by a genius regarding speed:

-_    The only problem with being faster than light is_
-_    that you can only live in darkness._
+The only problem with being faster than light is that you can only live in darkness.

-_              - Sonic the Hedgehog, Year unknown_
+         Sonic the Hedgehog, Year unknown